mit-rss/intro_to_ros/README.md

 * **Note 3:** Remember: your `left_cam` transform is defined relative to `world`, and your `right_cam` transform is defined relative to `left_cam`.
 These require slightly different equations!

-* **Note 4:** You can easily record screen-captures using the Kazam package (`sudo apt-get install kazam`) and you can use the `ffmpeg` package (see [this](https://superuser.com/questions/556029/how-do-i-convert-a-video-to-gif-using-ffmpeg-with-reasonable-quality) post) or a web-hosted tool to convert to gif.
+* **Note 4:** You can easily record screen captures using the Kazam package (`sudo apt-get install kazam`) and you can use the `ffmpeg` package (see [this](https://superuser.com/questions/556029/how-do-i-convert-a-video-to-gif-using-ffmpeg-with-reasonable-quality) post) or a web-hosted tool to convert to gif.

 ### Part 2: The ~~Easy~~ Better Way